 If you are a fan of fitness apps, the bike does come with a free year of JRNY programming that can be streamed to your tablet or smartphone, and you can also connect via Bluetooth to the Zwift and Peloton apps.

-Bowflex also offers a C7 bike, which is essentially the same bike as the C6 but with an included 7-inch touchscreen (as of this writing, Bowflex has put that bike on clearance for less than $800 so that one may be discontinued soon).
+Bowflex did offer a C7 bike, which was essentially the same bike as the C6 but with an included 7-inch touchscreen (this bike has now been discontinued).

 My Tips